MystieBluz/mystiebluz-cybersecurity/home-network-security/README.md

    - Closed unnecessary ports (Telnet, FTP) and secured remaining services.

 4. **Validation:**
-   - Re-scanned target device and subnet with Nmap to confirm reduced attack surface.
+   - Re-scanned router and subnet with Nmap to confirm reduced attack surface.
    - Verified that only essential services remained accessible.

 ---